sangcomz/FishBun/README.md

 ## Android M Permission

-Running on Android M, _FishBun_ checks if it has proper permission for you before reading an external storage.
+Running on Android M, _FishBun_ checks if it has proper permission for you before reading an external storage and using camera.

 <img src="/pic/permission.png" width="20%">